Muriukidavid/systemc-examples/4_bitShiftRegister/README.md

 </p>

 ### Four bit shift register
-The bit shift register moves data sequentially from intput to output once every clock cycle.
-A bit shift register consists of D Flip-flop connected together.
-The output of one latch is connected to the input of the next latch.
-They are all driven by the same clock signal making them synchronous.
-They are used for storage or movement of data.
+A simple Shift Register can be made using only D-type flip-Flops, one flip-Flop for each data bit.
+The output from each flip-Flop is connected to the D input of the flip-flop at its right.
+Shift registers hold the data in their memory which is moved or “shifted” to their required positions on each clock pulse.
 The number of latches in a bit shift register depend on the number of bits to be stored.<br>

 The 4 bit shift register looks as shown below